 By trade, Sebastian is an entrepreneur; a venture capitalist; and a professional negotiator.
 Some of his greatest accomplished can be view by visiting his website at www.OfferInCompromise.org.

-Which leads us to Sebastian's restaurant passion.
-Sebastian is the type of person who is purely a giver. in fact, he prefers to give, than receive.
-Sebastian's sole purpose for acquiring the Hungry Bear in particular is because he believes that the local mountain residents; seniors; veterans; military and tourist folks have been missing out on some really great cold & hot sandwiches, baked on their very-own homemade breads; home & family-style cooking; pastries, and desserts; and of course his secret family recipe for the best homemade gravy on planet earth, which he uses when he breaks out his dinner servings of raviolis; stuffed shells; and manicotti.
+Which leads us to Sebastian's greatest restaurant passion.
+Sebastian is the type of person who is purely a giver.
+In fact, he prefers to give, than receive.
+Sebastian's sole purpose for acquiring the Hungry Bear in particular is because he believes that the local mountain residents; contractors; seniors; veterans; military and tourist folks have been missing out on some really great hot & cold sandwiches, fresh-baked on their very-own homemade breads; home & family-style cooking; pastries, and desserts; and of course his secret family recipe for the best homemade Sunday Gravy on planet earth.

-Sebastian often patronized the Hungry Bear Restaurant, but believed that the Hungry Bear had greater potential, and so when the opportunity arose, Sebastian seized that opportunity and took control the Hungry Bear Sandwich Shack, now knows as the Hungry Bear Deli, Bakery & Café.
+Sebastian often patronized the Hungry Bear Restaurant, but believed that the Hungry Bear had greater potential, and visitors deserved more; so when the opportunity arose, Sebastian seized that opportunity and took control the Hungry Bear Sandwich Shack, now known as the Hungry Bear Deli, Bakery & Café.

-Sebastian also purchased and installed an incredible Nespresso Café system, which generates the freshest cups of coffee, cappuccino's, and espresso's, specifically created to one's implicate personal coffee tastes and desires.
+Sebastian also purchased and installed an incredible Nespresso Café system, which generates the freshest cups of fine-tuned, rich coffee's, cappuccino's, and espresso's, specifically created to one's implicate personal coffee tastes and desires.
+It's truly the best coffee on the mountain.
+And the Hungry Bear's shakes; malts; and ice cream sodas genuinely bring back the good ole' ice cream polar flavorful memories.

-With respect to the overall appearance and motif of the restaurant, Sebastian has evolved the entire theme around a family atmosphere, which is the primary reason why he refuses to apply for a liquor license.
-When you enter his restaurant, you will notice many familiar family signs.
-Moreover, Sebastian trashed all of the original, bulky tables and chairs, and replaced them with custom-made log tables and chairs.
+With respect to the overall appearance and motif of the restaurant, Sebastian has evolved the entire theme around a family atmosphere, and has recently been approved for a liquor license to serve wine & beer.
+When you enter his restaurants, you will notice many familiar family signs.
+Moreover, Sebastian created custom-made log tables and chairs.
 He's added electronic menu boards, and a new point of sale system, to help expedite orders, both off and here online through the Hungry Bear Deli, Bakery & Café's website.
-He is also in the process of installing a children's playground on the back side of the restaurant.
+He is also in the planning stages of creating a children's playground on the back side of the restaurant.

-Sebastian's agenda is quite clear... he intends to introduce locals; seniors; veterans; military and tourists to a warm, and friendly family environment, where their home cooking is as welcoming as the atmosphere.
-And he's expanded the Hungry Bear Deli, Bakery & Café's hours to serve breakfast AND dinner, as well as their famous lunch menu, opening at 7:30 am and closing at 7:30 pm.
+Sebastian's agenda is quite clear... he intends to introduce locals; seniors; veterans; military and tourists to a warm, and family-friendly environment, where their home cooking is as welcoming as the atmosphere.
+And he's expanded the Hungry Bear Deli, Bakery & Café's hours to serve breakfast, and early dinner, as well as their famous lunch menu, opening daily at 7:30 am until 5:30 pm.